Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Other related procedures that may be used to help diagnose bone problems include computed tomography (CT scan), X-ray, magnetic resonance imaging (MRI) of the bones, and bone scan.
 Please see these procedures for additional information.

 Bone is living tissue that makes up the body's skeleton.
-There are three types of bone tissue:
+There are 3 types of bone tissue:

 Compact tissue.
 The harder, outer tissue of bones.